savkorlev/DiscordReacts/README.md

 ### First
 While the script is running do not interact with the opened browser window in any way.
+The only exception is that you can minimize the browser window.
-Interacting may cause errors.
+Any other interaction (including mouse movements) may cause errors.

 ### Second
-Check the TODOs.
+Extensions and improvements: Check the TODOs.

 ### Third
-To bypass discord antispam systems the script uses time.sleep() together with randomly selected times to wait.
+To somehow bypass discord antispam systems the script uses time.sleep() together with randomly selected times to wait.
 Current precision level for time is 0.5 seconds.

-### Fourth
-There is a version without any limitations under the "# ULTRA FAST VERSION" comment.
-You can comment the main body of the script and uncomment this one to see how fast the maximum speed of the script.
-Beware, however of the incorrect emoji order and the consequient IP ban.